tbpcoder/ansible-project-comments-app/README.md

 Add your hosts to the `inventory/hosts.ini` file.

+### 4. Access the application

+Open web browser and access the application at application_host_ip:5000

 ### 4. Run The Playbook

 In the root folder run `ansible-playbook ./playbooks/playbook.yaml` command to run the ansible scripts.